zevenet/zproxy/README.md

 * zlib
 * doxygen for source code documentation generation

-*Note: You can download and build zlib and libssl during the zhttp compilation by enabling BUNDLED_ZLIB and BUNDLED_OPENSSL.*
+*Note: You can download and build zlib and libssl during the zproxy compilation by enabling BUNDLED_ZLIB and BUNDLED_OPENSSL.*

 ### Building The Project